kevinyoungggg/kevinyoungggg.github.io/_pages/about.md

   - /about.html
 ---

-I’m a third year master student from School of Computer Science and Technology, advised by Prof. [Chao Ni](https://jacknichao.github.io/#/), at [Zhejiang University](https://www.zju.edu.cn/english/).
+I’m a third year Master student from School of Computer Science and Technology at [Zhejiang University](https://www.zju.edu.cn/english/), advised by Prof. [Chao Ni](https://jacknichao.github.io/#/).
 I received my Bachelor’s degree from University of Electronic Science and Technology of China (UESTC) in June 2021.
 My research interest includes software engineering and code intelligence.

 # Selected Publications